Hanishkiran/Algorithmic-Trading-/README.md

 Seniment Analyzer for Commodities -  Webscrapping and VADER

-Machine Learning Feature Matrix & TF IDF (Term Frequency Inverse Document Frequency) -  Naive Bayes Model Training and Prediction, Bayes theorem
+Machine Learning Feature Matrix & TF IDF (Term Frequency Inverse Document Frequency) -  Naive Bayes Model Training and Prediction, Bayes Theorem

 Note: Strategies are not meant to be used as investing advice